Every student at Bedales studies Global Awareness as part of the PSHE programme.

 Bedales is unique in the UK, in making Global Awareness part of the core curriculum rather than simply an 'extra'.
-Since introducing Global Awareness in 2013, Bedales has used the Harvard Education School / Asia Society definition: Using 21st Century skills (critical thinking, creative thinking, collaboration and communication) to understand and address global issues.
+Since introducing Global Awareness, Bedales has used the Harvard Education School / Asia Society definition: Using 21st Century skills (critical thinking, creative thinking, collaboration and communication) to understand and address global issues.

 Designed in collaboration with both students and other academic departments, the Global Awareness BAC is horizontal rather than vertical – connecting to many other subjects but occupying its own place and addressing issues that have traditionally been absent from the secondary curriculum.
 The emphasis is on Politics, Economics and Law, making this both an excellent introduction to the global mindset so greatly sought by universities and employers and a useful foundation for A level subjects such as Politics, Economics, History and Geography.